Darwin Triple Crown

 The Darwin Triple Crown (formally known as the Betr Darwin Triple Crown) is an annual motor racing event for Supercars, held at Hidden Valley Raceway in Darwin, Northern Territory.
 The event has been a regular part of the Supercars Championship—and its previous incarnations, the Australian Touring Car Championship, Shell Championship Series and V8 Supercars Championship—since 1998.

 Format

 The event is held over three days, from Friday to Sunday.
-On Friday, two practice sessions are held.
+On Friday, two thirty-minute practice sessions are held.
 On Saturday, a three-part knock-out qualifying session is then held, determining the grid for the 100 kilometre race to follow.
-Sunday features two ten-minute qualifying sessions that set the grid for each of the day's two 100 km races.
+Sunday features two fifteen-minute qualifying sessions that set the grid for each of the day's two 100 km races.

 The event has been known as the Triple Crown since 2006, which originally referred to the three races in the weekend format of the time.
-Currently, the title refers to the two races during the event and the top ten shootout.
+Currently, the title refers to the two races during the event and the first qualifying session.
 The Triple Crown remained elusive until Scott McLaughlin was fastest in the top ten shootout and won both races in 2019.
 From 2020, the Triple Crown trophy was awarded to the driver that scored the most points across the weekend.